Camp Maxey

-Camp Maxey is a Texas Army National Guard training facility that was originally built as a U.S. Army infantry-training camp during World War II.
-It was occupied from July 1942 to early 1946 in Lamar County, Texas.
-Its main entrance was located nine miles north of Paris, Texas.
+Camp Maxey is a Texas Military Department training facility that was originally built as a U.S. Army infantry-training camp during World War II.
+It was occupied from July 1942 to early 1946, and located near the community of Powderly, Texas, in the north-central portion of Lamar County.
+Its main entrance was located 9 miles north of Paris, Texas.
 Planning for the 70,000-acre military post began in 1940, soon after the National Military Draft was ordered; the planning accelerated in 1941 shortly before the United States entered World War II in December 1941.

 On 1 May 1941, an engineering contract to design a $22,800,000 military camp in northwest Lamar County was awarded to a Dallas firm.
 On 20 January 1942, Congressman Patman announced that groundbreaking for the camp was imminent.
 Construction of the camp started on 27 February 1942, and on 2 April 1942, the Army issued General Orders No. 17, which included the name of the military reservation.
-The facility near Paris, Texas was named Camp Maxey in honor of Confederate Brigadier General Samuel Bell Maxey.
+The facility near Paris, Texas, was named Camp Maxey in honor of Confederate Brigadier General Samuel Bell Maxey.
 The first US Army personnel to manage the new reservation arrived on 4 July 1942.
 The post was activated by the US Army on 15 July 1942, under the command of Lieutenant Colonel Callie H. Palmer.

 Troops arriving

 The first division to be trained at the camp was the 102d Infantry Division.
 Cadre personnel of the 102nd Infantry arrived at Camp Maxey on 1 September 1942, and the post was formally activated on 15 September 1942, under Major General John B. Anderson.
 The 102nd Infantry Division before the war was a National Guard infantry unit from Missouri and Kansas that formed in 1921 and was nicknamed the "Ozark Division".
 Nationwide military enlistment greatly expanded throughout 1942 in response to US troops departing for combat action in the Pacific and European theaters.
 Young men from throughout the United States filled the 102nd Infantry Division's ranked and arrived for training at Camp Maxey.
 Trainloads of draftees began arriving and the division began to grow to its authorized strength of 40,000.

 The field training of the draftees consisted of a variety of infantry exercises spread over the reservation's 70,000 acres.
 The varied terrain provided facilities for working out problems of infantry training to meet modern battle conditions.
-An artillery range, obstacle course, infiltration course, and "German Village" were included in training maneuvers.
+An artillery range, obstacle course, infiltration course, and "German village" were included in training maneuvers.
 In an era before electronic targets, camp designers used an ingenious arrangement of ropes and pulleys to pop silhouette targets up in windows and doorways to add authenticity and realism to the village training area.
-The camp's obstacle course used challenging barbed wire barriers and small dynamite charges to simulate artillery explosions.
+The camp's obstacle course used challenging barbed-wire barriers and small dynamite charges to simulate artillery explosions.